 When using Google Analytics, we also use the Universal Analytics function.
 Universal Analytics allow us to analyse the activities on our pages across multiple devices (e.g. for access from a laptop and later from a tablet).
 This is done by the assignment of a user ID to a user as a pseudonym.
 Such an assignment occurs, for example, when you register for a customer account or log into your customer account.
 However, no personal data is forwarded to Google.
 Although Universal Analytics adds additional functions to Google Analytics, this does not mean that there is a restriction of data protection measures, such as IP masking or the browser add-on.

 We only use Google Analytics with activated IP anonymisation.
 This means that Google will shorten the user’s IP address within the member states of the European Union or in other states which are members of the European Economic Area.
 Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.

-You can find further information on data use by Google, setting and revocation options here:
+You can find further information on data use by Google, and setting and revocation options here:

 You can also prevent Google Analytics from collecting your data (in particular with mobile terminals that do not permit installation of the above browser software) by clicking on the following link.
 An opt-out cookie is set, which prevents collection of your data when you visit this website in future:Deactivate Google Analytics

-We base this on our valid interest in the sense of Art.
+Based on our legitimate interest as defined by Art.
 6 Para.
-1 lit. f. of the GDPR for publicising our online offer using YouTube videos in our online presence, which are saved at www.YouTube.com and which can be played directed from our website.
+1 lit. f. of the GDPR, we use YouTube videos, which are stored at www.YouTube.com and can be played directly from our website, for publicising our online services.
 YouTube belongs to Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, USA.

 Google is certified under the Privacy Shield Agreement and hereby offers a guarantee of compliance with European data protection law: